AnyChart/docs.anychart.com/Resource_Chart/Quick_Start.md

 ###3.
 Prepare Your Data

-There are two ways to set data for Resource Charts, both based on [Anychart Data Tree Model](../Working_with_Data/Using_Data_Tree_Model): nodes and connections between them can be set either simultaneously or separately, in two sets of data.
+There are two ways to set data for Resource Charts, both based on the [Anychart Data Tree Model](../Working_with_Data/Using_Data_Tree_Model): nodes and connections between them can be set either simultaneously or separately, in two sets of data.
 In this sample, the first way is shown:

 ```
 var dataSet = anychart.data.set([